WICG/display-locking/explainer.md

 runs in the same event loop as layout, and browser rendering semantics require previous layout and visual update to be done before running subsequent script.

-Creating more complex applications might also mean having a **bigger amount of things in a web page**, making the rendering costs to have all of the content to actually be part of the DOM to be prohibitively expensive.
+Creating more complex applications might also mean having a **larger number of things in a web page**, making the rendering costs of having all of the content to actually be part of the DOM prohibitively expensive.
 This drives some amount of web authors to *virtualization* instead, where they actually **refrain from putting things in the DOM**, keeping content in memory in some non-DOM data structure,